Walk - Bovisand & Hooe Lake

 - Just past Radford Castle the Coast Path is joined by two more of Devon’s long-distance footpaths: the Erme-Plym Trail to Ivybridge and the West Devon Way to Tavistock or Okehampton.
 Turn right to follow the Erme-Plym Trail alongside Radford Lake.
 Emerging into open parkland, leave the surfaced path to bear right onto another path skirting the lake, carrying on along the path ahead to the main road.

-Radford Woods are a Local Nature Reserve and a County Wildlife Site, with a network of paths running through ancient woodland.
-The extensive marsh and wetland area and wildflower meadows provide a valuable habitat for a wide range of species.
+Radford Woods is a Local Nature Reserve and a County Wildlife Site, with a network of paths running through ancient woodland.
+The extensive marsh and wetland area and wildflower meadows provide valuable habitat for a wide range of species.

 - Cross the main road carefully to carry on along the Erme-Plym Trail on the opposite side, bearing left at the grassy area.
 Follow the path past some houses and into woodland.
 Bear right at the first fork and bear to the right throughout as you keep climbing through the wood.
 Cross the stile to take the path opposite, still walking uphill.